NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 ### `multiple-outputs.sh` {#multiple-outputs.sh}

 This setup hook adds configure flags that tell packages to install files into any one of the proper outputs listed in `outputs`.
 This behavior can be turned off by setting `setOutputFlags` to false in the derivation environment.
-See <xref linkend="chap-multiple-output" /> for more information.
+See [](#chap-multiple-output) for more information.

 ### `move-sbin.sh` {#move-sbin.sh}